-- The site must be adequate in size, exposure, and contour to accommodate the number and type of units proposed, and adequate utilities (water, sewer, gas, and electricity) and streets must be available to service the site. - (ii) The site must not be located in an area of minority concentration, except as permitted under paragraph (iii) below, and must not be located in a racially mixed area if the project will cause a significant increase in the proportion of minority to non-minority residents in the area. - (iii) A project may be located in an area of minority concentration only if: - Sufficient comparable opportunities exist for housing for minority families in the income range to be served by the proposed project outside area of minority concentration; or - (2) The project is necessary to meet overriding housing needs that cannot be met in that housing market area.
+- (i) The site must be adequate in size, exposure, and contour to accommodate the number and type of units proposed, and adequate utilities (water, sewer, gas, and electricity) and streets must be available to service the site. - (ii) The site must not be located in an area of minority concentration, except as permitted under paragraph (iii)

+- (iii) A project may be located in an area of minority concentration only if: - (1) Sufficient comparable opportunities exist for housing for minority families in the income range to be served by the proposed project outside area of minority concentration; or - (2) The project is necessary to meet overriding housing needs that cannot be met in that housing market area.